Pope, on anniversary of Beirut blast, promises Lebanon visit | Law-Order

 - Italy

-The 84-year-old Francis, who looked fit and improvised parts of his address, also wished success for French President Emmanuel Macron's efforts to raise more than $350 million in aid for Lebanon at a donors' conference and send yet another warning to its squabbling political class.
+The 84-year-old pope, who looked fit and improvised parts of his address, also wished success for French President Emmanuel Macron's efforts to raise more than $350 million in aid for Lebanon at a donors' conference and send another warning to its squabbling political class.
+The huge chemical explosion in Beirut killed 200 people and caused billions of dollars worth of damage.

-Francis said many in the country, which is facing a grave economic crisis, had lost the will to live.
+Francis was speaking in the Vatican's audience hall.
+He said many in Lebanon, which is mired in a financial depression and faces its worst social crisis in 30 years, had lost "even the illusion of living."
 Donors should help Lebanon "on a path of resurrection", he said.
+He called for "concrete gestures, not just words" because many who had lost their homes and jobs were tired and deluded.

+"Dear Lebanese, my desire to come to visit you is great.
+And I will not tire of praying for you so that Lebanon returns to being a message of brotherhood, a message of peace for all of the Middle East," he said.
+The Vatican's foreign minister, Archbishop Paul Gallagher, said last month the visit could take place late this year or early next year.
+He suggested the pope could go even without a government in place.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)